No products in the cart.

 In part two, you’ll hear about special needs trusts, Advance Health Care Directives and the Durable Power of Attorney.
 You’ll learn the legal requirements for execution, HCS and LW limitations and allowances and a host of other important requirements in estate planning.

-This in-depth program is designed to thoroughly immerse you in critical areas of estate planning.
+This in-depth program is designed to thoroughly immerse you in critical areas of estate planning in Florida.

 Please click on the Agenda tab to see the specific topics that will be taught in each session.